 Sport planes: If you’re a fan of old magazine plans, try a plane originally designed for a 30 size engine, such as the RCM Basic Bipe.
 Any plane that seems too big for a 25 and too small for a 40 will be about right for a 40 FP.
 Also, any plane that’s specifically designed to be very light, such as the Terrier or the Cloud Dancer, both of which I’ve flown very successfully with a 40 FP, will be suitable.
-Don’t weigh your lightweight Cloud Dancer down with a boat anchor engine.
+If you go to the trouble of building a lightweight Cloud Dancer, don’t weigh it down with a boat anchor engine.
 Also, keep your eye open for sport planes specifically designed for the 40 FP, because others have had the same thought in the past.
 Light and Up is a great example.

 OS 40 Surpass

-The 40 Surpass is an enigmatic engine that’s not powerful enough for most 40 planes but too large for most 20 size planes.
-In that way it’s essentially just like a 40 FP.
-It weighs the same and has similar power output and fuel efficiency, and it’s easy and satisfying to run, just like the 40 FP.
+The 40 Surpass is an enigmatic engine that’s essentially just like a 40 FP.
+It has the same weight, power output and fuel efficiency, and it’s easy and satisfying to run, just like the 40 FP.
 All of the above recommendations for the 40 FP can be applied to the 40 Surpass.
-Just make sure to select the correct propeller, because both of these modest engines will have trouble overcoming handicaps imposed by too much airplane and improper propeller selection.
+Just make sure to select the correct propeller, because both of these engines may have trouble overcoming handicaps imposed by improper propeller selection.

 OS 70 Surpass

 The OS 70 Surpass was a popular choice for 40 size war birds in the 90s and 00s.
 It is a similar size and weight to an average 60 2 stroke with muffler, and it has similar power output although it comes in a different RPM range.
-Because this engine was so popular 20 years ago, they come up for sale on ebay frequently.
+Because this engine was so popular 20 years ago, they come up for sale secondhand frequently.
 My top choices for the 70 Surpass are the Senior Telemaster, Cloud Dancer, Astro Hog, and any 60 size trainer.

 15 Size engines in general